Fun Weekend Getaway to the Black Hills and Badlands South Dakota

 How do You Get to the Black Hills?

 I highly recommend that you go through the Badlands at least one-way.
-There are scenic overlooks throughout and you’re very likely to at least see big horn sheep.
+There are scenic overlooks throughout and you’re very likely to at least see bison and big horn sheep.
 If you can be there for sunset, you won’t be sorry.
 I’ll do a whole separate post on the Badlands because it deserves it, but suffice it to say, it will leave you in awe.

 Where Should You Stay in the Black Hills?

-There are ATV rentals and trails nearby, so it’s really convenient (more on that later).
-We have also stayed at the Holiday Inn Express in Hill City.
+Hill City: The Holiday Inn Express in Hill City.
 It has a nice pool and hot tub and typical hotel breakfast.
 The staff is really friendly.

 Where Should You Eat in the Black Hills?